 One of Disneyland Paris' ideal attractions for the youngest kids is the Mad Hatter's Teacups ride in the heart of Fantasyland.
 Inspired by the Alice in Wonderland fairytale and Disney animated film, this retro-cool ride was one of the original attractions to open at the very first park in Anaheim, California during the 1950s.
 Despite its age, it continues to be a huge hit.
 We don't recommend getting on this ride shortly after eating, though!Continue to 4 of 8 below.

 This shot shows the outside setting for the much-beloved Pirates of the Caribbean ride at Disneyland Paris, which has seen a strong surge in popularity following the global popularity of the film franchise starring Johnny Depp, Orlando Bloom and Keira Knightley.
 Some are surprised to find that the ride here is a tad "scarier" than its counterpart in California: at the Paris park, the waterfall-style drops are a tad steeper and more exhilarating!
 You may wish to let your kids know before taking them on, and very young children might find the ride a little too scary.

 Read More:Continue to 5 of 8 below.

 Sleeping Beauty's Castle Lit Up for 15th Anniversary

-A shot of the fantasy-drenched "Sleeping Beauty's Castle" dressed in lights for Disneyland Paris' 15th anniversary celebrations.
+A shot of the fantasy-drenched "Sleeping Beauty's Castle" dressed in lights as part of a Disneyland Paris' anniversary celebration.
 The park has regular celebrations like these to mark their anniversaries, as well as special thematic parades and decor for holidays including Halloween, Christmas and St Patrick's Day.
 Consider visiting the park during one of these holiday periods for a special treat for the whole family.

 06 of 08